When vaccine is available, regional cooperation will be crucial, officials say

-He noted that the politics around the creation of a coronavirus vaccine has been polarizing, and that vaccines are a touchy subject for Black and Latino communities given historical examples of health experiments that caused people harm, such as the Tuskegee Study.
+He noted that the politics around the creation of a coronavirus vaccine have been polarizing, and that vaccines are a touchy subject for Black and Latino communities given historical examples of health experiments that caused people harm, such as the Tuskegee Study.

 Several vaccine candidates are in the third phase of clinical trials, and Pfizer recently announced a study showing its vaccine was at least 90 percent effective.